 They don’t call it the Remarkable Cave for no reason.
 Found on the Tasman Peninsula, the Remarkable Cave has two ocean-facing entrances caused by erosion over the years.
 After descending into the sea cave you will be surrounded by sandstone cliffs with views through the caves and out to the beach beyond – quite a remarkable view.

-Access to the cave is via a well-constructed staircase and takes around 10 minutes, return, to walk.
+Access to the cave is via a well-constructed staircase and takes around 10 minutes to return, to walk.

 4. Cape Raoul, Cape Pillar & Cape Hauy

 The spectacular Tasman Peninsula is home to some of the tallest sea cliffs in the Southern Hemisphere, rising 300 metres above the water.
-It is here where you will also find some of Australia’s finest coastal walking tracks that take in the incredible coastline.
+Here, you will also find some of Australia’s finest coastal walking tracks that take in the incredible coastline.
 The Three Cape Track is a four-day hike that takes in Cape Hauy and Cape Pillar and is one of the most spectacular walking trails in Australia.
 Cape Pillar and Cape Hauy can also be completed separately via the designated trails.
 Cape Raoul is accessible via a separate 14km trail and takes around 5 hours to complete.
-Each of the three capes takes you up close to the massive sea cliffs and offers spectacular views of the coastline.
-Each walk is quite unique and we definitely recommend you take the time to walk each of them.
+Each of the three capes takes you up close to the massive sea cliffs and offers spectacular coastline views.
+Each walk is quite unique, and we recommend you take the time to walk each of them.

-The jewel in Hobart’s crown, kunanyi/Mount Wellington is an amazing natural wonder and accessible to all.
-‘The Mountain’ (as the locals fondly call it) offers visitors and locals a wonderful array of walking tracks, mountain bike trails and waterfalls all within a short distance of Hobart’s CBD.
+The jewel in nipaluna/Hobart’s crown, kunanyi/Mount Wellington , is an amazing natural wonder accessible to all.
+‘The Mountain’ (as the locals fondly call it) offers visitors and locals a wonderful array of walking tracks, mountain bike trails and waterfalls all within a short distance of nipaluna/Hobart’s CBD.
 It also offers incredible views of southern Tasmania and across to the east coast of Tasmania from the pinnacle.
-If you can brave an early morning, watching the sunrise from the summit of kunanyi is an incredible experience and one you’re unlikely to forget.
+If you can brave an early morning, watching the sunrise from the summit of kunanyi/Mount Wellington is an incredible experience and one you’re unlikely to forget.
 Make sure you dress appropriately for your visit up the mountain as it can be very chilly!

 6. Hastings Cave & Thermal Springs